Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 **--- CSS3 ---**
 * [Stackoverflow](https://stackoverflow.com/questions/50668594/remove-border-color-for-navbar-toggler-hamburger-icon-bootstrap-4) to remove border colour of hamburger menu
 * [Stackoverflow](https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color) to change the colour of hamburger menu
-* [codepen](https://codepen.io/techshiva/pen/JVbKLM) for Buzz Out button
+* [codepen](https://codepen.io/techshiva/pen/JVbKLM) for buzz out button
 * [w3schools](https://www.w3schools.com/howto/howto_css_placeholder.asp) for modifying placeholder

 **--- JavaScript ---**
 * [Tobias Ahlin Bjerrome](https://tobiasahlin.com/moving-letters/#3) for fancy heading display
-* [Traversy Media](https://www.youtube.com/watch?v=Yw-SYSG-028) I refer to this YouTube tutorial to get an idea of how to build a Speed Typing game.
+* [Traversy Media](https://www.youtube.com/watch?v=Yw-SYSG-028) Refer to this YouTube tutorial to get an idea of how to build a speed typing game.
 The code written on my JavaScript is based on this with my customisation.
-Below is the link to the original code of this tutorial.
-This is to prove that I did my customisation instead of just copying and pasting their code on my main.js ([Original Code](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/credits/traversy-media.pdf))
+Below is the link to the original code of the tutorial, to prove that customisation is done instead of just copying and pasting the code from the tutorial on the main.js ([Original Code](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/credits/traversy-media.pdf))
-* [Coding Journey](https://www.youtube.com/watch?v=THZyM2z8s-o) I refer to this YouTube tutorial to get an idea of how to provide country information display.
+* [Coding Journey](https://www.youtube.com/watch?v=THZyM2z8s-o) Refer to this YouTube tutorial to get an idea of how to build a speed typing game.
 The code written on my JavaScript is based on this with my customisation.
-Below is the link to the original code of this tutorial.
-This is to prove that I did my customisation instead of just copying and pasting their code on my main.js ([Original Code](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/credits/coding-journey.pdf))
+Below is the link to the original code of the tutorial, to prove that customisation is done instead of just copying and pasting the code from the tutorial on the main.js ([Original Code](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/credits/coding-journey.pdf))
-* [Net-informations.com](http://net-informations.com/jq/iq/cut.htm) to prevent pasting letters in input box
+* [Net-informations.com](http://net-informations.com/jq/iq/cut.htm) to prevent users from pasting letters in input box

 > **Note:**<br>
 > All credited codes are also mentioned on html, css and JavaScript files